Klagenfurt The South, Austria Travel Guide

 Cured and smoked bacon or ham from the Gailtal valley, with a protected designation of origin (PDO).
 It features a distinct, intense flavor.
 Served as a cold cut with fresh loaves and local cheese.

-Commonly found in traditional eateries and at markets.
+Often found in old-style eateries and at markets.

 Common in Austria, they sell various sausages like Bratwurst and Käsekrainer (cheese-filled), served with mustard and a bread roll.
 A quick, satisfying, inexpensive meal.